Notes on the Geography of New Zealand: Christchurch

 The Avon River flows on an easterly course through the city as gently as the song.
 There is public access along most of its length, an astonishing act of civic kindness.

 You don't have to go far inland, however, before you spot trouble, in this case at the Barbadoes Street Cemetery.
-If the stones haven't been righted four years after the disaster, civic hands must have been full.
+The stones hadn't been righted four years after the disaster, which suggests that civic hands must have been full.

 Until 2012 the city had three Intercon hotels.
 Then it had none.
 Only the sign remains of the Holiday Inn on the Avon, just across from the cemetery.